-7.3 .align abs-expr, abs-expr, abs-expr
+7.3 .align [abs-expr[, abs-expr[, abs-expr]]]

 Pad the location counter (in the current subsection) to a particular storage boundary.
 The first expression (which must be absolute) is the alignment required, as described below.
+If this expression is omitted then a default value of 0 is used, effectively disabling alignment requirements.